page last updated 1/27/2026

 3. Identify Your Perks: Are you a member of the Armed Forces?
 How about retired military or veteran?
 Department of Defense (DoD) employee?
 Over 50?
 Under 28?
 If so, there are deals for you.
 See below for my absolute favorite perks.

 4. Sign up for airfare alerts: My all time favorite airfare alert site is Going.com (formerly Scott's Cheap Flights).
-Many websites advertise low fares, but when you try to book them they’re mysteriously unavailable—for whatever reason.
-This website is the real deal.
+Unlike many websites offering deals which become unavailable when you try to book them, this website is the real deal.

 It works is like this: You subscribe to the website, enter the airports from which you're willing to depart, and sign up for alerts.
 So for example, I live in San Diego and prefer to fly from there.
 But if the price is right, I will drive to Los Angeles (LA) or Orange County.
 If you're traveling with children, the savings can add up quickly.
 Google Flights also allows you to sign up for airfare alerts so you can purchase tickets when they go on sale.

 5. Sign up for frequent flier mile programs: The American Airlines AAdvantage MileUp card has no annual fee and allows you to earn American Airlines miles with each purchase.
-Often times, you’ll be rewarded with a generous sign on bonus if you spend a specified amount within the first 3 months or apply for it while you're on one of their flights.
-You’ve got to spend a certain amount of money each month on groceries, utilities, and regularly recurring expenses.
-Why not put them on a credit card that helps you earn frequent flyer miles?
+You'll often be awarded a sign on bonus if you spend a certain amount within a given time.

 Above: Share vacations & expenses with friends.